 - Other information as required based on scope of the project.

 Zoning Approval: All new construction, additions, accessory structures, fences, pools, etc., must obtain zoning approval before a building permit will be issued.
-Zoning approval may be obtained at the same time as the application for a construction permit is submitted except in cases of new development for commercial or residential.
+Zoning approval may be obtained at the same time as the application for a construction permit is submitted except in cases of new commercial development.
 New development requires an engineered site plan to be reviewed and approved by the appropriate boards and city engineer prior to making permit applications.

 Required inspections are identified on the permit placard for each project.
 It is the responsibility of the permit applicant to request the required inspections and no work shall be performed beyond the inspection stage or to cover any work without approval of the building official.